 While plant-based proteins have certainly grown in popularity, its use in nutritional beverages and other applications still pales in comparison to whey protein.

-Indeed, the global plant-based protein market is projected to experience about 7% CAGR over the next few years, but what’s often overlooked is the even higher projected growth rate of the whey protein market at 7.59% CAGR.
+Indeed, the global plant-based protein market is projected to experience about 7% CAGR over the next few years, but what’s often overlooked is the even higher projected growth rate of the whey protein market at 9% CAGR projected by many researchers.

 Wait, what?
 The truth is, whey protein is preferred by most consumers, especially those following popular diet trends like Keto and others.
 This double take is leading many food and beverage manufacturers to rethink their approach to using more expensive protein alternatives in their formulations.